-As part of the 2017 UK/India year of culture, Metal - in partnership with Warp Records, Barbican Centre, and Boiler Room; plus Indian partners Wild City and What About Art? - present Different Trains 1947.
+As part of the 2017 UK/India year of culture, Metal - in partnership with Warp Records, Barbican Centre, and Boiler Room; plus Indian partners Wild City and What About Art? - presented Different Trains 1947.

 In India this archive was created by Aanchal Malhotra, a multidisciplinary artist and oral historian working with memory and material culture.
 Aanchal recently released her first book, Remnants of a Separation, about the belongings carried by refugees to either side of the border during the Partition of India in 1947.